Lucas3wade/ShipsDatabase/ReadMe.txt

 Project was made in 2017 for subject: object programming basics in C++.
 Code was written in Polish.
 Programm let you contain information about ships in text file.
 Also you are able to read/write from/to file and insert, delete ships.
+Repository also contains polish documentation which was created using DOXYGEN.

 ========================================================================
     CONSOLE APPLICATION : Proe - projekt statki Project Overview